-Founded by April MacKinnon, Anointment Natural Skin Care Inc. started in 2002 at the Halifax Farmers Market, where the company’s primary product was handcrafted soap.
+Owned by April MacKinnon, Anointment Natural Skin Care Inc. started in 2002 at the Halifax Farmers Market, where the company’s primary product was handcrafted soap.
 The business relocated to Sackville in 2011.
 With MacKinnon’s background in the baby and children’s industry, Anointment made some product and ingredient refinements and refocused the brand to serve the wholesale market.
-The company currently have three employees, and its primary customers are independently owned baby and children’s boutiques, lifestyle shops and health food stores across Canada and the United States.
+The company currently has five employees, and its primary customers are independently owned baby and children’s boutiques, lifestyle shops and health food stores across Canada and the United States.
 You can visit Anointment on Facebook, Twitter and Instagram.

 Why did you choose to start your business in Sackville?